Manhattan Building (Saint Paul, Minnesota)

 The Manhattan Building (also known as the Capital Bank Building or the Empire Building) is a historic office and banking building located in Saint Paul, Minnesota.

 Description and history

 The seven-story plus basement, Renaissance Revival style building was designed by Clarence H. Johnston, Sr. in 1889 and built in 1890.
 The exterior consists of Jacobsville Sandstone and pressed brick.
 The building stands at a height of 117 feet tall.

 According to its NRHP designation, “From bottom to top, the building has only been altered with applied material on the first story.
 This was applied sometime in the 1950s by Toltz, King, and Day architects according to historical photos.
-The current owner intends to remove the applied panels and uncover the original first story.”
+The current (sic) owner intends to remove the applied panels and uncover the original first story.”

 It was listed on the National Register of Historic Places on June 22, 1988.